webpro-nl/knip/README.md

 - [Webpack][plugin-webpack]

 Plugins are automatically activated.
 Each plugin is automatically enabled based on simple heuristics.
-Most of them check whether one of a few dependencies are listed in `package.json`.
-Once enabled, they add a set of `config` files for itself and/or `entry` files for Knip to analyze.
+Most of them check whether one of a few dependencies is listed in `package.json`.
+Once enabled, they add a set of `config` files for themselves and/or `entry` files for Knip to analyze.

 - `config` files are given to the plugin's dependency finder
 - `entry` files are given to Knip to include with the analysis of the rest of the source code